matthew-scherf/Only-One/README.md

 Nothing in the system contradicts observable experience—only the unwarranted assumption that awareness is derivative from matter.

 ### The Unique Epistemic Status of Self-Evidence
-Unlike empirical theories (which can be falsified by observation) or contingent logical systems (which can be replaced by alternatives), this system makes claims about the *preconditions of any possible knowledge*.
+Unlike empirical theories (which can be falsified by observation) or contingent logical systems (which can be replaced by alternatives), this system makes claims about the preconditions of any possible knowledge.
 To refute it requires using the very awareness and existence it describes as fundamental.
 This isn't circular reasoning—it's recognition that some truths are epistemically prior to their own proof.

 ---